puppetlabs/puppetlabs-dsc_lite/tests/README.md

 What this means for this project is that we will install and configure some infrastructure needed for a "puppetlabs-dsc" environment.
 (Puppet agent only.)

-## Integration Folder

-These tests were originally written by the QA team at Puppet Labs and is actively maintained by the QA team.
-Feel free to contribute tests to this folder as long as they are written with [Beaker](https://github.com/puppetlabs/beaker) and follow the guidelines below.

-The "puppetlabs-dsc" project already contains RSpec and acceptance tests and you might be wondering why there is a need to have a set of tests separate from those tests.
-At Puppet Labs we define an "integration" test as:

-> Validating the system state and/or side effects while completing a complete life cycle of user stories using a
-> system.
-This type of test crosses the boundary of a discrete tool in the process of testing a defined user
-> objective that utilizes a system composed of integrated components.

-What this means for this project is that we will install and configure all infrastructure needed in a real-world "puppetlabs-dsc" environment.
-(Puppet master and agent.)

 ## Configs Folder

 The "configs" folder contains Beaker host configuration files for the various test platforms used by the "acceptance"